cvteras/ML-models_Crude-Oil---Regional/README.md

 - `code/` — Contains the code scripts of MLR, MLP and NARX (deducted).
 - `data/` — Contains sample datasets (see Data & methods section in docs for sources).
-- `docs/` — Contains additional project documentation, such as results graphs and discussion of results.
+- `docs/` — Contains additional project documentation, such as theoretical background, methods, results graphs and discussion of results.

 ## Tech Stack